-Now you may think, “Why should I spend time, money, and extra efforts on forming a content development strategy?
+Now you may think, “Why should I spend time, money, and extra effort on forming a content development strategy?
 Isn’t it enough to put together a text and a couple of graphics and just publish them?”
 The answer is… No, it’s not!
 At least, not in the competitive digital space with 400 million active websites.

-At first glance, it seems very simple, but in fact, the development of SEO-friendly and high converting content is a very laborious and creative process.
+At first glance, it seems very simple, but in fact, the development of SEO-friendly and high-converting content is a very laborious and creative process.